lasagnapapa/NiixU/README.md

 The files for this can be found here https://github.com/lasagnapapa/nixtendont/releases

 The password for it can be found in our Discord server in #niixu-starterpack underneath the "NiixU" category.

+### 1.9.1 Changelog
+- Added patcher to fix legacy crashes after and before using the vWii
+- Added new Aroma module to use the allow TCPGecko to work properly with modchip